Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 5, 2025

 - Being at least 18 years old.

-- Submitting the CADCA1 application with supporting documents and a $50 fee to the ADC.
+- Submit the CADCA1 application, supporting documents, and a $50 fee to the ADC.

 You’ll also need to find a board-approved supervisor.
 Fortunately, the ADC maintains a list of approved supervisors.
 After your application is approved, you’ll work directly with your supervisor for two hours twice a month to develop your counseling skill set.

 As a CADCA1, you’ll also need to complete 30 hours of continuing education classes related to substance use disorders each year.
 Six hours must be in ethics.
 However, all classes must be approved by the ADC.
-The ADC doesn’t maintain a full list of approved class providers, but some pre-approved providers include the:
+The ADC doesn’t maintain a complete list of approved class providers, but some pre-approved providers include the following:

-- Clinical Applications of the Principles on Treatment of Addictions and Substance Abuse.
+- Clinical Applications of the Principles of Treatment of Addictions and Substance Abuse

 The ADC typically accepts classes from accredited colleges and universities without needing extra approval.
 Many CADCAs pursue associate degrees in counseling and related fields to meet these requirements.